 Council of Reference

-During the last 4 years, we have sought advice from a wide range of ‘experts’ in the Health and Care sector who we believe have been able to contribute to how we design and develop the services we provide.
+During the early period of growth, we sought advice from a wide range of ‘experts’ in the Health and Care sector who we believe have been able to contribute to how we design and develop the services we provide.

 We believe that we cannot and should not do what is right in our own eyes only, but that we should get objective independent perspectives from outside of our walls.
 Therefore, we developed our ‘Council of Reference’.

 This body of sector representatives met periodically to discuss the various aspects of services that we provide and means by which we could become ever more relevant and effective.

 We consulted with a diverse group that ranged from serving politicians to Community Support workers, Sector leaders to service users.

 Although we have certainly valued and highly respected our previous contributors, we believe that in line with the Care Act 2014, we are now moving toward consulting more directly with the true experts- our clients and their Carers.

 We are currently developing a new model of Consultation which will allow us as a Care provider to consult with the people that we care for and their families more directly.
 We also engage with staff via our Employee satisfaction questionnaire.